Eugène Étienne: Life

 Etienne was born in Oran, French Algeria.

-He was employed at the Maritime Messageries and supported Gambetta in his election of 1869, even before the fall of the Second Empire.
-He was close to Émile Bouchet, radical deputy.
+He was employed at the Messageries Maritimes and supported Gambetta in his election of 1869, even before the fall of the Second Empire.
+He was close to Émile Bouchet, a radical deputy.
 In 1878 he was appointed inspector of railways.
 In 1879, he founded a law firm with Émile Bouchet and Jules Blancsubé.

 He was a Member of the Chamber of Deputies from 1881 to 1919 and a Senator from 1920 to 1921.

+Due to a combination of his upbringing in Algeria, his mentorship by Gambetta and his own business interests, Etienne would be a committed empire builder, and during this time, he would be appointed undersecretary of colonies, first in 1887, and again from 1889 to 1892.
+During his time in the role, he would enthusiastically support French exploration of Africa whilst working to build the resources of the undersecretariat, giving the world "the impression that from the bulge of the Niger to the Mediterranean, everything was reserved for France.".
+By the time he left the role, his authority and influence had to extended to the point where he had gained access to regular meetings by the cabinet, and deputies would refer to the undersecretariat as being a ministry in all but name.

 He served as Minister of War from 21 January 1913 to 9 December 1913 in the governments of Aristide Briand and Louis Barthou.

 Eugène Étienne presided over the Société Gambetta.

 He was also the leader of the colonial party, the founder and president of the Committee of Asia, the French Africa Committee and the Morocco Committee.

 An experienced businessman, he was also Chairman of the Board of Directors of the Compagnie Générale des Omnibus in Paris and a member of the Railway Advisory Committee.

 Eugène Étienne was appointed to the board of the Tréfileries et Laminoirs du Havre (TLH) in 1911, left this position when he became Minister of War in January 1913, then rejoined the board the next year and became president until his death in 1921.

 He felt that the future of TLH lay in developing the railways and ports of the colonial empire.

-As leader of the Colonial group in the chamber of deputies he agitated for expansion of railway lines in the colonies.
+As the leader of the Colonial group in the chamber of deputies, he agitated for the expansion of railway lines in the colonies.

 Étienne was linked to Robert Pinot of the Comité des forges.

 He was elected senator from Oran on 11 January 1920.

 He is buried in the Père-Lachaise cemetery (94th Division).